-- 702.14a Landwalk is a generic term that appears within an object's rules text as "[type]walk," where [type] is usually a subtype, but can be the card type land, any land type, any supertype, or any combination thereof. - 702.14b Landwalk is an evasion ability. - 702.14c A creature with landwalk can't be blocked as long as the defending player controls at least one land with the specified subtype (as in "islandwalk"), with the specified supertype (as in "legendary landwalk"), without the specified supertype (as in "nonbasic landwalk"), or with both the specified supertype and the specified subtype (as in "snow swampwalk").
-(See rule 509, "Declare Blockers Step.") - 702.14d Landwalk abilities don't "cancel" one another.
+- 702.14a Landwalk is a generic term that appears within an object's rules text as "[type]walk," where [type] is usually a land type, but it can also be the card type land plus any combination of land types, card types, and/or supertypes. - 702.14b Landwalk is an evasion ability. - 702.14c A creature with landwalk can't be blocked as long as the defending player controls at least one land with the specified land type (as in "islandwalk"), with the specified type or supertype (as in "artifact landwalk"), without the specified type or supertype (as in "nonbasic landwalk"), or with both the specified type or supertype and the specified subtype (as in "snow swampwalk").
+(See rule 509, "Declare Blockers Step.")

+702.14d Landwalk abilities don't "cancel" one another.